Encryption in Office 365

-Office 365 Message Encryption is an online service that’s built on Microsoft Azure Rights Management.
-With Azure Rights Management set up for an organization, administrators can enable message encryption by defining transport rules that determine the conditions for encryption.
+Office 365 Message Encryption is an online service that’s built on Microsoft Azure Rights Management (Azure RMS).
+With Azure RMS set up for an organization, administrators can enable message encryption by defining transport rules that determine the conditions for encryption.
 A rule can require the encryption of all messages addressed to a specific recipient, for example.

 When an Exchange Online user sends an email message that matches an encryption rule, the message is sent out with an HTML attachment.
-A recipient opens the HTML attachment in the email message, recognizes a familiar brand if that’s present, and follows the embedded instructions to sign in, open, and read the encrypted message on the Office 365 Message Encryption portal.
-The sign-in process helps ensure that only intended recipients can view encrypted messages.
+The recipient opens the HTML attachment in the email message, recognizes a familiar brand if that’s present, and follows the embedded instructions to view the encrypted message on the Office 365 Message Encryption portal.
+The recipient can choose to view the message by signing in with a Microsoft account or an Office 365 organizational account, or by using a one-time passcode.
+Both options help ensure that only the intended recipient can view the encrypted message.

 The following diagram summarizes the passage of an email message through the encryption process.